YouHaveTrouble/Noted/readme.md

 All users that have the app installed can use the /note (command name configurable by admin) command to retrieve a note.

 #### Admin
-Only configured admin user can add notes.
+Only configured admin user can add, edit or delete notes.
 To add a note, you need to have your user id specified in the noted.properties configuration file.
 You can specify multiple user ids separated by `,`.
 You can use add-note command to add a note, edit-note to edit a note, delete-note to delete a note.
 Those commands are only available in the direct message channel with the bot.